An example website heatmap

 Page Insights are resolution independent

-Because FullStory records every mutation of the DOM for every page on your site where a real user visit occurs, the platform understands the structure of your site.
+Because Fullstory records every mutation of the DOM for every page on your site where a real user visit occurs, the platform understands the structure of your site.

 FullStory page insights work across screen resolutions

-FullStory translates this into aggregations that make sense across screen resolution, device type, and even the most dynamic and varied data driven interfaces by focusing on Elements.
+Fullstory translates this into aggregations that make sense across screen resolution, device type, and even the most dynamic and varied data driven interfaces by focusing on Elements.
 Not just position.

 Page Insights take into account what’s on (or not on) the page

-If you watch a replay of a user’s session with a dynamic single page application on FullStory, you realize that many things pop in and out of existence.
+If you watch a replay of a user’s session with a dynamic single page application on Fullstory, you realize that many things pop in and out of existence.

 FullStory Page Insights shows different aggregated user interactions for separate app states